Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Kansas

 Kansas has an unusual setup.
-An annual parking pass can be purchased for $25 and removes the need to pay day-use fees.
-Seniors and disabled individuals can purchase this vehicle pass for only $13.75.
+An annual parking pass can be purchased for $25 and covers all day-use fees at Kansas state parks.
+Seniors and disabled individuals who are residents of Kansas can purchase this vehicle pass for only $13.75.

 From there, guests can choose to purchase an annual camping pass for either $202.50 or $252.50, depending on when it is purchased.
-This covers camping fees but does NOT cover utility fees, which range in price from $9–$12 per night, depending on how many utilities you use during your stay.
+This covers camping fees but does NOT cover utility fees, which range in price from $9–$12 per night, depending on what you use during your stay.

 Kentucky